selikkilayil/car-reseller/CAR_EDIT_API.md

 - Deleting a car will cascade delete all related records (repairs, expenses, transactions)
 - The car status cannot be changed through this endpoint (use specific status endpoints)
 - Financial transactions are not automatically adjusted when updating prices
+- Edit functionality is available from the car detail page
+- Delete requires confirmation and cannot be undone